Fundraising Strategy for Beginners: How to Create Your Own

 You can think of designing a nonprofit fundraising strategy as laying the foundation for your campaign.
 The more solid and sure your foundation is, the easier time you’ll have building on that foundation in order to achieve your fundraising campaign goals.

-How to Create a Fundraising Strategy: 12 Steps
+How to Create a Fundraising Strategy for Nonprofits: 11 Steps

-Now that you understand the basics of what a nonprofit fundraising strategy is and why it matters, you’re likely eager to begin building your own.
-Let’s dive into the steps your organization should follow to create its own fundraising strategy.
+Now that you know the basics, let’s dive into the steps your organization should follow to create its own fundraising strategy.

-Step 1: Review your present fundraising processes and past campaign performance.
+Step 1: Review past fundraising processes and campaign performance.

-Before putting pen to paper to outline your next fundraising strategy, take the time to fully understand where you’re starting from.
-Analyze your current fundraising tactics and how they’ve performed in the past.
+Before outlining your fundraising strategy, take the time to analyze your current fundraising tactics and how they’ve performed in the past.
 Review your previous strategies and fundraising data to answer questions like:

-• Which marketing channels and/or direct communication methods reach your donor base the best?
+Which marketing channels and/or direct communication methods engage your donor base best?

-• Which key fundraising metrics are performing well, if any, and which could be improved?
+Which key fundraising metrics are performing well, and which could be improved?

-Your organization may benefit from the input of an outside perspective during this review process, especially if you’re planning a large-scale campaign or major fundraising push.
-An external fundraising consultant or agency can objectively audit your current fundraising strategy to help determine your organization’s strengths and weaknesses and make campaign recommendations.
+To get more actionable insight from this review process, consider getting an outside perspective.
+Especially if you’re planning a large-scale campaign or major fundraising push, a fundraising consultant or agency like Donorly can be invaluable.
+These professionals will objectively audit your current fundraising strategy to help determine your organization’s strengths and weaknesses and make campaign recommendations.

 Step 2: Determine guidelines and goals for your new campaign.